aollivierre/PowerShell-Youtube-dl/README.md

 Video files are downloaded to `C:\Users\%USERNAME%\Videos\Youtube-dl` and audio files are downloaded to `C:\Users\%USERNAME%\Music\Youtube-dl`.
 Playlists will be downloaded into their own subfolders.

 Upon being ran for the first time, the script will generate the `downloadarchive.txt`, `audioplaylist.txt`, and `videoplaylist.txt` files.
 The `downloadarchive.txt` file keeps a record of videos that have been downloaded from playlists.
-Any videos that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again.
+Any videos that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again, provided that the "UseArchive" variable is set to `True` in the settings menu.

 #